RVers are throwing in the towel after years of dreaming and even years of RVing. Why are so many quitting the RV Lifestyle? Where do I begin…

 Ironically, one of the biggest reasons people are joining the RV lifestyle is one of the biggest reasons people are leaving it.

-Most RVers agree that many Covid campers will return to their normal jobs and normal schools.
-However, there’s no denying that there’s been an awakening in the formalized world that remote work and school are valid options these days.
+There’s no denying that there’s been an awakening in the formalized world that remote work and school are valid options these days.

 5. Boondocking Spots Shutting Down